Taipei Main Station: History

 The first rail station in Taipei was completed in Twatutia in 1891, during Qing rule, when the railway to Keelung was opened for service.
 Initially, a temporary station was built while a permanent station was constructed in 1897, during Japanese rule (1895–1945).
 In 1901, the station was located to the east of its current location.
 It was rebuilt in 1940 to accommodate growing passenger traffic.

 To alleviate traffic congestion caused by railroad crossings in downtown Taipei, an underground railway tunnel between Huashan and Wanhua was built along with the present station building as part of the Taipei Railway Underground Project.
 When the underground system was completed on 2 September 1989, railway service was moved to the newly completed building (completed on 5 September 1989) and the old building as well as a temporary station were demolished.

 The current station was further expanded with the opening of the Taipei Metro.
 The metro station is connected to the basement of the railway station and opened to passenger traffic in 1997 to the Tamsui–Xinyi line.
+It became a massive transfer hub with the opening of the Bannan Line in 1999.
 Extensive underground malls now exist at the front and back of the station, which emulate those found in Tokyo and Osaka, Japan.
 The station also became a terminus for Taiwan High Speed Rail trains when the network began service in 2007.